Skip to content

 Your cart is empty

-Centella asiatica, also known as Cica or tiger grass, is considered a gentle active for sensitive skin.
-Still, some people can be allergic.
-Here you’ll quickly learn how to reliably recognize a Centella allergy, how to distinguish it from irritation, how a patch test works, and what to do in an acute case.
+Centella asiatica, also called Cica or tiger grass, is considered a gentle active for sensitive skin.
+Still, some people can react allergically.
+Here you can quickly learn how to recognize a Centella allergy reliably, how to distinguish it from irritation, how a patch test works, and what to do in an acute case.
 If you already use Centella-containing products from our shop, these steps help you narrow down the cause of your reaction quickly and safely.
-More basics, risks and how to use in the Centella Guide: benefits, risks and application.
+More basics, risks, and usage in the Centella Guide.
+Do you have very sensitive skin?
+Read: Is Centella suitable for sensitive skin?

-Whether you’re allergic to Centella depends not only on the symptoms, but especially on when they appear.
+Whether you are allergic to Centella depends not only on the symptoms, but above all on when they appear.

-• If the reaction occurs immediately or within minutes, with predominant burning and stinging that subsides quickly after rinsing off, this points more to irritation.
+• If the reaction happens immediately or within minutes, with mostly burning and stinging, but settles quickly after washing off, that points more to irritation.

-• If itching, redness, swelling, pinpoint blisters, or eczematous areas develop 12 to 48 hours after application, allergic contact dermatitis is more likely.
+• If itching, redness, swelling, pinpoint blisters, or eczema-like areas appear 12 to 48 hours after application, allergic contact dermatitis is more likely.

-• If breakouts worsen over days to weeks without marked itching or eczema, it may be purging, not an allergy.
+• If blemishes worsen over days to weeks without strong itching or eczema, it may be purging rather than an allergy.

-• New reactions in areas that came into contact with the product (e.g., cheeks, forehead, neck) are suspicious.
+• New reactions in areas that came into contact with the product, such as cheeks, forehead, or neck, are suspicious.
 Areas without contact often remain unaffected.

-• If you suspect an allergy, stop using the product immediately and observe whether symptoms subside.
-If it improves clearly within 2 to 5 days, this supports a product-related cause.
+• If you suspect a reaction, stop using the product immediately and observe whether the symptoms calm down.
+If it improves clearly within 2 to 5 days, that supports a product-related cause.

-To distinguish normal effects from irritation, read: How to tell Centella is working
+To understand normal effects versus irritation, read: How to tell Centella is working.

 Allergy, irritation, or purging